“Uncertainty can be a guiding light.” ~ U2

 To raise the level of consciousness in our local systems (Theory U reference).

-Brief overview of Systems Thinking Marin.
+Overview of Systems Thinking Marin.

 Felicia I. Chavez

-Founding Advisory Board Member
+Founding Advisory Committee Member